ANNUAL · 6 x 9 · 224 PAGES/ISSUE · ISSN 0730-9139 · E-ISSN 2157-2941

 Rochester, MI 48309-4401

-Articles appearing in SLAPC are abstracted or indexed in America: History and Life, Arts and Humanities Citation Index, Communication Abstracts, Contents of Periodicals on Latin America, Current Contents/Arts and Humantities, Hispanic American Periodical Index, Historical Abstracts, IBR (International Bibliography of Book Reviews), IBZ (International Bibliography of Periodical Literature), MLA International Bibliography of Books and Articles on the Modern Languages and Literatures, Revista Interamericana de Bibliografia/Inter-American Review of Bibliography, and SCOPUS.
+Articles appearing in SLAPC are abstracted or indexed in America: History and Life, Arts and Humanities Citation Index, Communication Abstracts, Contents of Periodicals on Latin America, Current Contents/Arts and Humantities, Hispanic American Periodical Index, Historical Abstracts, IBR (International Bibliography of Book Reviews), IBZ (International Bibliography of Periodical Literature), MLA International Bibliography of Books and Articles on the Modern Languages and Literatures, Revista Interamericana de Bibliografia/Inter-American Review of Bibliography.

 Published Annually in June